-- 1. Kinship/relative and resource caregivers shall be willing to work cooperatively with the Department staff as a member of the Multidisciplinary Treatment Team.
+- 1. Kinship/relative caregivers and resource parents s h a I I be willing to work cooperatively with the Department staff as a member of the Multidisciplinary Treatment Team.
 They shall participate in the development and implementation of the case plan for each child placed in their home. - 2.
-When contacted by the Department concerning the placement of a child in their home, kinship/relative and resource caregivers have the right to certain information concerning the child, and his biological family: - 3.
-Kinship/relative and resource caregivers shall be involved in the development of the child's case plan and to receive a copy of that plan and their role in the implementation of the child's case plan shall be clearly defined. - 4.
-Kinship/relative and resource caregivers shall work with the biological parents during the case planning process.
+When contacted by the Department concerning the placement of a child in their home, kinship/relative caregivers and resource parents have the right to certain information concerning the child, and his biological family. - 3.
+Kinship/relative caregivers and resource parents shall be involved in the development of the child's case plan and to receive a copy of that plan and their role in the implementation of the child's case plan shall be clearly defined. - 4.
+Kinship/relative caregivers and resource parents shall work with the biological parents during the case planning process.
 They will be informed of any problems they might encounter with the birth parents, prior to this process beginning. - 5.
-Kinship/relative and resource caregivers shall be fully aware of the type of discipline they can use with foster children.
+Kinship/relative caregivers and resource parents shall be fully aware of the type of discipline they can use with foster children.
 Use of any corporal punishment is strictly prohibited. - 6.
-Kinship/relative and resource caregivers shall be informed of visitation arrangements between the child and their birth parents and/or siblings, and the expected role of the kinship/relative or resource caregivers in those visits, if any.

-- 7. Kinship/relative and resource caregivers shall attend Administrative Reviews.. - 8.
-If the emergency/disaster plan is submitted in an electronic format, the Home Finding Specialist will save a copy of the emergency/disaster plan in the file cabinet in CCWIS, in the kinship/relative or resource caregiver's record. - 9.
+Kinship/relative caregivers and resource parents shall be informed of visitation arrangements between the child and their birth parents and/or siblings, and the expected role of the kinship/relative caregivers or resource parents in those visits, if any. - 7.
+Kinship/relative caregivers and resource parents shall attend Administrative Reviews. - 8.
+If the emergency/disaster plan is submitted in an electronic format, the Home Finding Specialist will save a copy of the emergency/disaster plan in the file cabinet in CCWIS, in the kinship/relative caregivers or resource parent's record. - 9.
 All updates/changes made to the emergency/disaster plan must be saved to the provider's file cabinet in CCWIS.
 The Home Finding Specialist must be notified when updates/changes have been made to the emergency disaster plan.